wp-plugins/notification-bar-notibar/readme.txt

 == Installation ==
-1. Upload the `notibar` folder and all its contents to the `/wp-content/plugins/` directory
+1. Upload the `notification-bar-notibar` folder and all its contents to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Paste your notibar snippet from [NotiBar.com](http://www.notibar.com/) into the text area and click save!